Archive for the ‘Rainbow City Band’ Category.

 Minority Status

 So I spent Labor Day weekend in Ohio performing with my OSU alumni marching band at the OSU-Navy game.
-Since I don’t like to have the Friday evening music rehearsal be the first time my mouthpiece has touched my lips in a year, I spend a week or two prior to the reunion down in the basement blatting away just to develop some muscle tone in my lips.
+Since I don’t like to have the Friday evening music rehearsal in Columbus be the first time my mouthpiece has touched my lips in a year, I spend an August week or two prior to the reunion down in the basement blatting away just to develop some muscle tone in my lips.

 This year, I added a bit of a wrinkle.
-Each year when the reunion weekend is over, I lament a bit that, having built up to a playing level relatively devoid of pain, I proceed to park my trumpet in the closet for another year.
-I don’t recall the details, but last fall I said something to someone at a party, on the bus or, hell, I don’t know, and this person recommended a band that he/she was either a participant in or supporter of.
-I exchanged some emails with someone in the band about turning out for rehearsal, but the moment dissipated along with my robust post-reunion embouchure.
+Each year when the OSU reunion weekend is over, I lament a bit that, having built up to a playing level relatively devoid of pain, I then park my trumpet in the closet for another year.
+So a few weeks ago I Googled around for community bands.

-Then, a few weeks ago, I got an email that this band was starting up its fall concert band schedule, and it seemed a very opportune time to check them out and also to get in some meaningful playing ahead of the 2009 reunion.
-So I show up for practice and I’m impressed with the size of the group (75+), the instrumentation and the friendly enthusiasm.
+I received an email that a band was starting up its fall concert band schedule, and it seemed a very opportune time to recall how it felt to play music that wasn’t a fight song.
+So I showed up for practice and I’m impressed with the size of the group (75+), the instrumentation and the friendly enthusiasm.

-As rehearsal begins, they go through a set of announcements, blah blah, and my ears prick up a bit when the word “movement” arises more than once.
+As rehearsal begins, I’m even more deeply impressed with their musicianship and overall sound.
+We play for about an hour, and then there’s a break.
+They go through a set of announcements, blah blah, and my ears prick up a bit when the word “community” arises more than once.
 Then there’s mention of the Pride Parade in a tone more proprietary than merely participative; and finally, when they begin to discuss a Labor Day weekend trip by many of them to something called the LGBA convention in New Orleans, the nickel finally drops.

 I don’t know why the name Rainbow City Band didn’t clue me in.
 Probably because we refer to Seattle in so many different ways: The Emerald City, The Jet City, Queen City (no hint of suspicion there, either).
 “Rainbow” simply suggested something inclusive, maybe a little Jesse Jackson-ish.
 And I must not have perused the web site, relying instead on my email communication with this fellow.